-Please contact the Council environmental consents manager or the team leader environmental consents/subdivision for up-to-date information on when election signs can be erected and the size of signs permitted under the District Plan and relevant electoral legislation.
+Please contact the Council Compliance Officer in Planning & Regulatory Services for up-to-date information on when election signs can be erected and the size of signs permitted under the District Plan and relevant electoral legislation.
 Information is also available on the Electoral Commission website.

 If you have a complaint about a sign that you believe does not comply with the District Plan rules contact a Council planning compliance officer.